makrai/notes/mohammad16-sentiment.md

+Challenges in sentiment analysis
 Saif M Mohammad
-Challenges in sentiment analysis in Cambria, Das, Bandyopadhyay, and Feraco eds.
+in Cambria, Das, Bandyopadhyay, and Feraco eds
   A practical guide to sentm anal 2017

 * Russell (1980) developed a model of affect with two primary dimensions: valence (positive and negative dimension) and